Tutorial: A practical guide to the alignment of defocused spatial light modulators for fast diffractive neural networks: The alignment protocol

 \subsection{The setup}

 The setup is schematically shown in Fig. \ref{fig:Ppe}.a and depicted in more detail in Fig. \ref{fig:Setup}.
 A red laser beam at 633 nm is expanded using a $4f$-system (lens $L_0$, not shown here, and $L_1$).
 The resulting plane wave is directed to an amplitude modulator (Holoeye microdisplay HEO 2220 CFS with a 4.5µm pixel pitch, hereafter referred to as the µDisplay) conjugated with a phase-only modulator (Holoeye ERIS with an 8µm pixel pitch, hereafter referred to as the SLM) using a \textit{4f}-system.
 The resulting beam is then imaged onto a camera after polarization filtering in a conjugate plane.
 A diaphragm allows filtering of high spatial frequencies in the Fourier plane to reduce the experimental noise.
+The width of this diaphragm does not affect the calibration algorithm as the PSF remains centrosymmetric thus allowing to detect the centers of the ellipses whose images remain circular.
 Another use of this diaphragm may be to obtain a tunable speckle grain size (see SI).
 We define the point-spread functions (PSF) from the µDisplay to the SLM as $PSF_1$ and from the SLM to the camera as $PSF_{\Delta z}$.
 A grid of $10\times 10$ independent RoIs of size $64 \times 64$ pixels each is used.
 This corresponds to more than $4\cdot 10^5$ DoF. \\ To accelerate the training of the DNN, these RoIs are used as parallel channels, each performing exactly the same operation.
 This enables batch training for each capture, increasing the training speed by a factor equal to the number of RoIs, in our case $10^2$.
 This requires that the same wavefield from the µDisplay is sent to a diffractive layer of the SLM with the same phase law for each channel.
-With the parameters chosen here, assuming a 60 Hz display and acquisition frequency - which is standard for the selected modulators and camera - and an output image of comparable size, $64 \times 64$ pixels, each channel performs a multiplication with a Toeplitz matrix approximately of size $64^2\times64^2$.
+With the parameters chosen here, assuming a 60 Hz display and acquisition frequency - which is standard for the selected modulators and camera - and an output image of comparable size, $64 \times 64$ pixels, each channel performs a multiplication close to a Toeplitz matrix approximately of size $64^2\times64^2$.Although its coefficients are not individually addressable but they depend on the phasemask displayed on the SLM.
+Even with this relatively simple setup the amount of parasitic reflections and aberrations (mainly from the SLM) makes it more reasonable to adopt amatrix formalism.
+This dependency, in the context of aberrations and imperfect conjugation, is only fully encompassed using the transmission matrix approach.
 Overall, this is equivalent to $64^4\cdot 60 \cdot 100 \approx 10^{11}$ multiply-and-accumulate operations (MACs) per second, comparable to a standard graphics card from the 2000's \cite{NvidiaGeForce200}.